weglot/brokkJS/docs/index.md

 ### onClick
 {: .no-translate }
 Callback for click event on initialized Brokk element.

+### onKeypress
+{: .no-translate }
+Callback for keypress event on initialized Brokk element.
+Works only when key is Enter.

 ### onSubmit
 {: .no-translate }
 Callback for submit event on initialized Brokk element.